 (NCBI-index: 1.101024)

-The Summer Rose Bell (Notocelia roborana) is very similar to the Common Rose Bell (Notocelia roseacolana), but is larger and has fewer gray spots and black markings in the forewing.
+The Summer Rose Bell (Notocelia roborana) is very similar to the Common Rose Bell (Notocelia roseacolana), but is larger and has fewer grey spots and black markings in the forewing.
 The base of the forewing is grey, with the grey surface sloping slightly away and then bending with an arc to the leading edge.
-With the Common Rose Bell, it is more in a straight line.
+With the Common Rose Bell, it is more linear.
 Along the trailing edge near the tornus is a dark grey spot with a black spot.
-The wingspan is 18-21mm, and the flight period runs in one generation from mid-June to August.
+The wingspan is 18-21 mm, and the flight period runs in one generation from mid-June to August.
 Host plant: Roses.
 Dutch name: Scherpe hermelijnbladroller.
-Frisian name:
+Frisian name: –

 Flying period: